andrew890/Primes-zOS/README.md

 # Primes-zOS

-This repository contains z/OS adapted solutions for programs from [Dave Plummer's Software Drag Racing](https://github.com/PlummersSoftwareLLC/Primes) repository.
+This repository contains z/OS adapted solutions for programs from the Dave's Garage [Software Drag Racing](https://github.com/PlummersSoftwareLLC/Primes) repository.
 See the original repository for a description of the project.

 These are z/OS specific adaptations rather than improved/faster versions so they do not add anything to the drag racing project.
 For that reason they have not been incorporated into the original repository.